 To keep pace, adjust your approach to recruiting and hiring.
 Develop a “competitive analysis function” to monitor other businesses’ recruiting activities, as well as a market research function to track your target talent’s changing expectations.
 Ultimately, you may even need to hire new talent management leaders who understand how to hire in an increasingly uncertain and volatile business environment.

 Employers will re-skill workers.
-Rather than hiring new employees in the first half of 2013, many companies will look to existing staff to close skills gaps.
+Rather than hiring new employee, many companies will look to existing staff to close skills gaps.
 If their employees have a base level of skills that can be built upon, employers will proactively provide the training workers need to be re-deployed within their organizations.
 Due to talent shortages, re-skilling existing staff may prove more cost-effective and less risky than DIY hiring.

 Your smartest strategy for leveraging the economic growth predicted for this year?
 Partner with PrideStaff.
 If you are reluctant to add direct staff, our Workforce Growth Solutions can help you cost-effectively capture new opportunities, manage workflow peaks and staff strategically with just-in-time temporaries.

-If hiring is part of your business plan for 2013, PrideStaff’s On Target fulfillment process consistently refers high quality candidates with the skills, experience and personal qualities to thrive in your organization.
+If hiring is part of your business plan, PrideStaff’s On Target fulfillment process consistently refers high quality candidates with the skills, experience and personal qualities to thrive in your organization.

 Whether your needs are temporary or direct, simple or complex, trust PrideStaff to deliver the talented administrative, customer service, information technology, finance, legal support, healthcare or production & distribution staff you need.